We’re going to look at the best Breville juicers available in the market.

-When it comes to centrifugal juicers, Breville is perhaps the most popular brand out there thanks to clever marketing and Joe Cross.
+When it comes to centrifugal juicers, Breville is perhaps the most popular brand out there thanks to smart marketing and Joe Cross.

-And watch the documentary in YouTube or NetFlix.
+And watch the documentary on YouTube or NetFlix.

 Prices range between $99 and $390 in Amazon.

-These are expensive but quality is great with their high end variants having a stainless steel finish.
+These are expensive, but the quality is excellent with their high-end variants having a stainless steel finish.

-Breville specializes in making centrifugal extractors.
-And generally is a safe choice for a first time buyer looking for something that’s easy to use and clean.
+Breville specializes in making centrifugal extractors and generally is a safe choice for a first-time buyer looking for something easy to use and clean.

 Breville specializes in making centrifugal juicers.
 And they’re among the best in manufacturing such.